Text File Input

 Replace in string is a simple search and replace.
 It also supports regular expressions and group references.
 Group references are picked up in the replace by string as $n where n is the number of the group.

 Time to tidy up the order_value stream field data.
-In this step, you replace the Order Value: with ‘nothing’.
+In this step, you replace the Order Value: label with an empty string.

-Create a hop from the ‘parse delivered’ step.
+Create a hop from Parse status and date.

 Select values